Fohdeesha/lab-docu/docs/perc.md

 ```
 ![percflash1](store/perc/percinfo.png)

->WARNING: If you are flashing a card in a blade chassis (like an M620 or M820), only use the "for blades" guide for your specific card model below.
+>WARNING: If you are flashing a card in a blade chassis (like an M620 or M820), only use the "for blades" section for your card model below.
 For example, the **H710 Mini (D1) Blade Guide**.
-Following any of the "normal" guides on a blade server will brick the PERC
+Following any of the "normal" guides on a blade server will brick the PERC.
+Blade servers are the M620 and M820 for instance.
+Standard rackmount models like the R620 and R720 are **not** blade servers!

 If it displays an **H310 Mini** or **H310 Adapter**, proceed to the [H310 Guide](H310.md)
 If it displays an **H710 Mini B0** revision, proceed to the [H710 Mini (B0) Guide](H710-B0.md)